Aaron Sorkin: The West Wing

-Sorkin conceived the political drama The West Wing in 1997 when he went unprepared to a lunch with producer John Wells; in a panic he pitched to Wells a series centered on the senior staff of the White House, using leftover ideas from his script for The American President.
+Sorkin conceived the political drama The West Wing in 1997 when he went unprepared to a lunch with producer John Wells.
+In a panic he pitched to Wells a series centered on the senior staff of the White House, using leftover ideas from his script for The American President.
 He told Wells about his visits to the White House while doing research for The American President, and they found themselves discussing public service and the passion of the people who serve.
 Wells took the concept and pitched it to NBC, but was told to wait due to the Clinton–Lewinsky scandal.
 There was a concern that television audiences would not be able to take a series about the White House seriously.
 A year later, other networks started showing interest in The West Wing.
 NBC decided to give the project the green-light despite their previous reluctance.
 The pilot debuted in the fall of 1999 and was produced by Warner Bros.
 Television.

 The West Wing garnered nine Primetime Emmy Awards for its debut season, making the series a record holder for most Emmys won by a series in a single season at the time.
 Following the awards ceremony, there was a dispute about the acceptance speech for Outstanding Writing for a Drama Series.
-The West Wing episode "In Excelsis Deo" won, which was awarded to Sorkin and Rick Cleveland, but The New York Times reported that Sorkin ushered Cleveland off the stage before he could say a few words.
+The West Wing episode "In Excelsis Deo" won, which was awarded to Sorkin and Rick Cleveland, but The New York Times reported that Sorkin ushered Cleveland off the stage before he could say even a few words.
 The story behind "In Excelsis Deo" is based on Cleveland's father, a Korean War veteran who spent the last years of his life on the street, as Cleveland explained in an essay titled "I Was the Dumb Looking Guy with the Wire-Rimmed Glasses".
-Sorkin and Cleveland continued their dispute in a public web forum at Mighty Big TV in which Sorkin explained that he gives his writers "Story By" credit on a rotating basis "by way of a gratuity" and that he had thrown out Cleveland's script and started from scratch.
-Sorkin eventually apologized to Cleveland.
+Sorkin and Cleveland continued their dispute in a public web forum at Television Without Pity in which Sorkin explained that he gives his writers "Story By" credit on a rotating basis "by way of a gratuity" and that he had thrown out Cleveland's script and started from scratch.
+Sorkin would eventually apologize to Cleveland.
 Cleveland and Sorkin also won the Writers Guild of America Award for Television: Episodic Drama at the 53rd Writer Guild of America Awards for "In Excelsis Deo".